Trying to Break an Unwanted Habit?

 As common as our “unwanted” habits may be, they can be very difficult to break.
 Why?
 Well, because they are exactly what they are… habits.
 When you stop to think about it, a lot of our actions in life are done out of habit… or routine.
 There are countless constructive or “good” habits that help us live our lives in a productive, healthy way.

 Living in a predictable way can be fundamental to a manageable life.
 It’s how most of us are programed.
 But, that same programming can make it very difficult to break “unwanted” habits, especially those that have been around awhile.
 But it CAN be done.
 The goal is to get from simply wanting to break a habit to actually stopping it.
-The path can be individual to each person, but here are some suggestions you may find helpful as you head toward your goal of breaking an unwanted habit.
+The path can be unique to each person, but here are some suggestions you may find helpful as you head toward your goal of breaking an unwanted habit.

 A few steps to try…